"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Methods

 \subsection{Recruitment}

 \paragraph{User Survey.} In partnership with \redacted, a leading consumer research and advocacy organization with over 6 million members, we launched our user survey on March 1, 2021.
-We distributed the survey asking VPN users to participate from \redacted tech-focused mailing list, subreddits such as \texttt{r/VPN}, \texttt{r/asknetsec}, \texttt{r/samplesize}, and on Twitter using the research team's own personal accounts.
+We ask VPN users to participate in our survey by distributing the recruitment message in \redacted' tech-focused mailing list, subreddits such as \texttt{r/VPN}, \texttt{r/asknetsec}, \texttt{r/samplesize}, and on Twitter using the research team's own personal accounts.
 We also request participation from users on mailing lists belonging to Open Tech Fund and Internet Freedom Festival.
 We opt to recruit participants organically and to ensure anonymity, we did not offer any compensation for taking the survey.

 \paragraph{VPN Provider Interviews.} We reached out to 15 leading VPN providers; nine of whom agreed to our interview.
 We chose to contact commercial VPN providers based on their popularity in the U.S., and included non-commercial projects that develop VPNs for users, based on their involvement in the Internet freedom and anti-surveillance community.
 We did not compensate the interviewees for participation.